matloff/TidyverseSkeptic/README.md

 employee who asked to discuss this document with me referred to non-Tidy packages as being in the legacy realm.
 All this might be fine if the R community were unified in viewing Tidyverse as a high-level improvement, but many do not.
-They are not impressed by the syntax and so on, and as noted, are worried about the slow performance of Tidy; some view Tidy as a gimmick.
+They are not impressed by the consistent syntax and so on, and as noted, are worried about the slow performance of Tidy; some view Tidy as a gimmick.

 6. That new generation will often be biased against non-Tidyverse job seekers, non-Tidyverse CRAN packages, and academics who submit